 Since then he’s been involved in everything from creating bicycle panniers to supporting VC backed startups.
 Dan is passionate about using technology to improve professional services and is the founder of Quantico, a new type of accounting firm for entrepreneurs.

-Rosie is a paralegal at Commons and assists with Magistrates’ Court, Crown Court and appellate casework, as well as with the firm’s social justice and community project work.
+Rosie first joined Commons as a paralegal in January 2020 and became the firm’s first trainee solicitor in September 2021.
+She is a fee earner and also supports our solicitors with their Magistrates Court, Crown Court and appellate casework, as well as with the firm’s social justice and community project work.
+She is in the process of becoming an accredited Police Station Representative.

 Rosie holds a BA in Jurisprudence from the University of Oxford and an LLM in Human Rights, Conflict and Justice from SOAS, University of London.
-She is studying part-time alongside her work at Commons to complete her Legal Practice Certificate from the University of Law (iLLM/LPC).
+She completed her Legal Practice Certificate with the University of Law whilst working as a paralegal at Commons.

 Before joining Commons, Rosie was Director of Programmes at The Fair Justice Initiative, a non-governmental organisation fighting for prison reform in Accra, Ghana.
-She has experience as a paralegal with a focus on asylum and immigration detention and has volunteered with several organisations with a focus on human rights and access to justice, including the African Prisons Project and RELEASE.
+She has experience as a paralegal with a focus on asylum and immigration detention at Turpin & Miller LLP and has volunteered with several organisations with a focus on human rights and access to justice, including Justice Defenders (formerly African Prisons Project) and RELEASE.

 Sashy practises in criminal cases with human rights, civil liberties and international issues to be pursued on behalf of his clients.
 His work ranges from advising organisations and individuals on international criminal law, to helping the increasing amount of people who face criminal proceedings arising from civil law orders.
 He regularly appears in the Magistrates’ Courts in criminal proceedings on a range of offences for clients with complex needs, and also undertakes contempt of court proceedings including: